 - Governor-General (of Bengal) became as the Governor-General of India.

-- First Governor-General of India was Lord William Bentick.
+- The First Governor-General of India was Lord William Bentick.

-- The laws that were made prior to 1833 were called regulation.
-The laws that were made under 1833 charter were called Acts.
+- The laws that were made prior to 1833 were called regulations.
+The laws that were made under the 1833 charter were called Acts.

 - The East India Company purely became the administrative body.
 The Act ended the activities of the East India Company as a commercial body.

-- This was the final step towards centralization in the British India.
+- This was the final step toward centralization in British India.

-- Beginning of a Central legislature for India as the act also took away legislative powers of Bombay and Madras provinces.
+- The beginning of a Central legislature for India as the act also took away legislative powers of Bombay and Madras provinces.

 Charter Act of 1853:

 - This was the last charter act passed by the British Parliament between 1793 and 1853